An obvious lack of confidence can be a huge turn-off.

 Do the math.

-Chances are 9 out of 10 that the first girl we had feelings for wasn’t LGBT.
+There's a 90% chance that the first girl we had feelings for wasn’t LGBT.

-Because girls who are not LGBT are not wired to feel romantic feelings for other females.
+Because girls who are not LGBT are not "wired" to feel romantic feelings for other females.

-And what does that lead to?
+And what do these experiences lead to?

 And that totally messes with our self-confidence.